pto pta funding 8

 Student Scholarships

-Providing monetary scholarships for graduating students who have ties to the school is a fabulous use of PTO funds!
+Providing monetary scholarships for students is a fabulous use of PTO funds!

 PTO and PTAs exist for the betterment of students and families.